 Advantages of Enamel Over Steel Cookware

-Enamel coating prevents chemicals from the metal core to leach into your meals and to react with acidic ingredients in foods.
+- Enamel coating prevents chemicals from the metal core to leach into your meals and reacting with acidic ingredients in foods.
 It also doesn’t hold flavors or alter the taste of your food.
-As long as coating remains in good condition, the cooking surface is completely safe for cooking, marinating, and serving foods.
+As long as the coating remains in good condition, the cooking surface is completely safe for cooking, marinating, and serving foods.

 Always read the manufacturer’s instructions to make sure you use your cookware properly.

 To protect the beauty and functionality of your enameled steel cookware, avoid using it over high heat.
 Too high heat can destroy enamel coating.
 Use low to medium heat settings to get the best cooking results and to keep your cookware in good condition.